Overview

 Step 1.
 Download and examine files

-Download tasking or catalog assets, or job outputs.
+Download tasking or catalog assets, or processing results.

 The unpacked folders will contain different file formats depending on the source of the data.
 Find the file you will visualize by analyzing the folder structure: